Classifying one-dimensional discrete models with maximum likelihood degree one: Introduction

+of observing the empirical distribution $u$ given the parameter $\theta$.
+For this reason, the above expression for $\theta$ is called the \emph{maximum likelihood (ML) estimate} of $\mathcal M_{\indep}$ for the data $u$. }Since this expression is a \emph{rational} expression in the entries of $u$, the model $\mathcal M_{\indep}$ has ML degree one. \end{example}

+\mybreak In general, the ML degree of an algebraic model can be higher than one.
+In this case, the ML estimate of the model for generic data $u$ is obtained by taking a finite field extension of $\mathbb{C}(u)$ of correspondingly high degree.
+Thus, the ML degree is a measure of the algebraic complexity of the ML estimate.
+An ML degree of one indicates the simplest case where no field extension is taken.

+\mybreak Algebraic statistical models with ML degree one have been a recurring object of study in recent years.
+The problems considered range from identifying ML degree one members of a given family of models to studying properties, parametrizations, and normal forms of ML degree one models in general.
+Articles have been written both on the discrete~\cite{ToricInvariant, ToricFano, QuasiIndependence, BMS, Huh} and Gaussian~\cite{GaussianGraphical, DifferentialEquations, KroneckerCovariance, MultivariateGaussians} case.

-\mybreak Although the above works explain which form these models may take, a general classification seems out of reach.
+\mybreak In particular, two articles \cite{BMS, Huh} study discrete models of ML degree one in general.
+These works explain which form these models may take and provide systematic parametrizations.
+However, a general classification seems out of reach.
 More specifically, we would like to divide the set of all discrete algebraic models with ML degree one contained in the simplex $\Delta_n$ into finitely many easy to understand families.
 But at the time~\cite{BMS} was published, there was no way to do so even for the simplest case $n=2$.

 \mybreak In this paper we provide such a classification for $n=2$, and extend this to $n=3,4$ in the case where the models in question are \emph{one-dimensional} as algebraic varieties.
-Since one-dimensional discrete algebraic models with maximum likelihood degree one are the focus of this paper, we use the word `model' to refer specifically to these.
+Since one-dimensional discrete algebraic models with maximum likelihood degree one are the focus of this paper, we will refer to these models often.
+We call them ``\ratmodels'' for short, sometimes shortening this further to ``R1d models''.

-\mybreak We start by stratifying the set of models in $\Delta_n$ by their \emph{degree} as algebraic curves.
-We find that for a fixed $d$, there are essentially finitely many ways to construct models of degree $\leq d$.
-We make this precise by introducing the notion of \emph{fundamental models}, from which all other models can be constructed.
-Since there are finitely many fundamental models of degree $\leq d$, we are satisfied with our classification if we can find an upper bound for $\deg(\mathcal M)$, where $\mathcal M$ ranges over all models in $\Delta_n$.
+\mybreak We start by stratifying the set of \ratmodels{} in $\Delta_n$ by their \emph{degree} as algebraic curves.
+We find that for a fixed $d$, there are essentially finitely many ways to construct \ratmodels{} of degree $\leq d$.
+We make this precise by introducing the notion of \emph{fundamental models}, from which all other \ratmodels{} can be constructed.
+Since there are finitely many fundamental models of degree $\leq d$, we are satisfied with our classification if we can find an upper bound for $\deg(\mathcal M)$, where $\mathcal M$ ranges over all \ratmodels{} in $\Delta_n$.
 This would imply that there are finitely many fundamental models in $\Delta_n$.